Every Theme Park in Orlando & Beyond Explained

 - Write out your dream list, then see what parks and hotels can be packaged together; accept that you are unlikely to be able to “see and do it all” in one trip to Orlando

-- Look for hotels that offer free shuttles or can easily access the I-Trolley to save on taxis and hire cars (we talk more about Orlando hotels that offer shuttles to the theme parks here)
+- Look for hotels that offer free shuttles or can easily access the I-Trolley to save on taxis and hire cars (we talk more about Orlando hotels that offer shuttles to the theme parks here – otherwise, you’ll pay A LOT for parking at Disney, and a fairly similar daily amount for parking at Universal

 - Not planning to go to a theme park every day?
-Larger families and groups should look for rental properties instead of hotels and resorts
+Larger families and groups should look for rental properties in Orlando instead of hotels and resorts

-We hope that this guide has provided you with a little bit of insight on what to expect at each and plan your trip to Florida around your family’s interests.
+We hope this guide has provided you with a little insight on what to expect at each and plan your trip to Florida around your family’s interests.

 More Family Things to do in Florida